 The clinical manifestations of EVD include a febrile, multisystem illness, with a predominance of gastrointestinal symptoms and signs – nausea, vomiting, diarrhea and abdominal pain – that frequently lead to hypovolemia, metabolic acidosis, renal dysfunction, and multi-system organ dysfunction.1-5

 With initial severe mismatches in care demand and system capacity, and reluctance to present for treatment, the initial risk of mortality was greater than 70%.
-Individualized clinical supportive care improved as community health and Ebola treatment units (ETUs) developed,6 This care included better symptom control, laboratory-facilitated diagnosis of organ dysfunction, treatment of shock with enteral and parenteral fluids and electrolytes, and rapid diagnosis or empiric treatment of concomitant illness such as malaria and bacterial sepsis.
+Individualized clinical supportive care improved as community health and Ebola treatment units (ETUs) developed.6 This care included better symptom control, laboratory-facilitated diagnosis of organ dysfunction, treatment of shock with enteral and parenteral fluids and electrolytes, and rapid diagnosis or empiric treatment of concomitant illness such as malaria and bacterial infections.
 Associated with these measures, case fatality rate (CFR) dropped to approximately 40% across the region, and fell further with increasing clinical and health system experience and capacity.7

 These experiences suggested the need to develop an evidence-based approach to the supportive care of patients with EVD.
 Therefore, we developed evidence-informed guidelines for the delivery of supportive care to patients admitted to Ebola treatment units during a future outbreak using the Grading of Recommendations Assessment, Development and Evaluation (GRADE) methodology.8

-Guideline development

-More information on the guideline development methods appears in an appendix.

 Scope and definitions